wendyverdonk93/docs/content/integrations/plugins/drupal8/manual.md

 In this manual we describe the installation via Composer.

+**Please note**: Security updates for Drupal 8.9.x are no longer provided by Drupal.
+Drupal 8.9.x receives bugfix support until early 2021 and security fixes until November 2021.
+To learn more about upgrading from Drupal 8 to Drupal 9, visit [Drupal's documentation](https://www.drupal.org/docs/upgrading-drupal/upgrading-from-drupal-8-to-drupal-9-or-higher)

 {{% introduction_plugin "Drupal 8 & 9" %}}

-### 1. Requirements  - Drupal 8.8 and above or Drupal 9.x
+### 1. Requirements  - Drupal 8.9 and above or Drupal 9.x
 - Tested on PHP 7.2
 - Drupal Commerce 2.x